jovotech/learn-jovo/tutorials/alexa-in-skill-purchasing/README.md

     if (product.entitled === 'ENTITLED') {
         return this.tell('You have already bought this item.');
     } else {
-        let prompt = 'The frozen sword will help you on your journey.
+        const prompt = 'The frozen sword will help you on your journey.
 Are you interested?';
-        let token = 'testToken';
+        const token = 'testToken';
-        this.$alexaSkill.$inSkillPurchase.upsell(product.productId, prompt, token);
+        return this.$alexaSkill.$inSkillPurchase.upsell(product.productId, prompt, token);
     }
 },
 ```